Marthe Donas: Early life

 Born on 26 October 1885, Marthe Gabrielle Donas grew up in Antwerp as the daughter of a prosperous French-speaking bourgeois family.
 On her own initiative, she enrolled at the Royal Academy of Fine Arts Antwerp at the age of seventeen.
 Her authoritarian father, however, did not support her wish to become a painter, preventing her from going to drawing class and exhibitions and would not allow her being in contact with other students and artists in Antwerp.
-Donas´ paintings at that time were confined to still lifes and portraits of her family and friend circle.
+Donas' paintings at that time were confined to still lifes and portraits of her family and friend circle.
 Against her father's will, she re-enrolled at the Higher Institute of Fine Arts in 1912 following the course for young ladies with Frans Van Kuyck.

 Beginning of her artistic career in Dublin

 After the breakout of the First World War and the German invasion of Belgium, 4 August 1914, the Donas family fled to Goes, Netherlands.
 Soon after, Donas freed herself from the family pressure and moved with one of her sisters to Dublin.
 There, she continued perfecting her drawing, painting and print-making skills and followed a course in stained-glass art.
-At the end of 1915, she was taken on at Sarah Purser´s stained-glass art studio An Tur Gloine where she produced three large stained-glass windows for churches as well as some smaller works.
+At the end of 1915, she was taken on at Sarah Purser’s stained-glass art studio An Tur Gloine where she produced three large stained-glass windows for churches as well as some smaller works.
 Due to the political events surrounding the Easter Rising in Dublin in 1916, she once again was forced to leave her place of residence.
 While her sister sailed back to the family to the Netherlands, Marthe decided not to return to her old life but to head for Paris instead, at the time the artistic centre of Europe.

 Arrival in Paris

 She settled in Montparnasse at the end of 1916 and rented a studio in a large complex at 9 Rue Campagne Première.
-It was in Paris where she got into touch with the latest artistic màovements.
+It was in Paris where she got into touch with the latest artistic movements.
 She continued her education at the Académies de la Grande Chaumière and Ranson.
 In January 1917 she discovered the work of André Lhote and Cubism, which left a deep impression on her.
 Donas soon became Lhote's pupil and started to adapt a cubist style in her own paintings.